 This frog is plump and warty, with a toad like appearance.
 It has olive to brownish-grey skin with darker blotches present in most populations.
 A very distinctive feature of this frog is what appears like suction discs on each toe.
 Primarily nocturnal; often seen along water course.
 During the day it can be found hiding among rocks or in stony crevices near streams, camouflaged by its color.

 Where does the name come from?
-A distinctive feature and the source of the name, comes from the small, black “spade” on the first toe of each hind foot.
-The hardened tissue helps them to find shelter.
+A distinctive feature of the toad is the small, black “spade” on the first toe of each hind foot.
+The hardened tissue helps them dig to find shelter.

 This is a medium-sized plump toad, olive to brown to pink, with or without dark spots.
 Usually has light stripe or patch on head and back.
 Parotoid glands are oval, and widely separated.
 It is a nocturnal toad that hops around.
 They prefer moving water, and have been found in Coal Pits Wash, Pine Creek, Oak Creek, and other side canyons in Zion up to 6000 feet in elevation.